-Hundreds of San Diego County juniors and seniors have the chance to connect with representatives from about two dozen historically black colleges at the Black College Expo (TM) on Jan.
+High School juniors and seniors across San Diego County have the chance to connect with representatives from about two dozen historically black colleges at the Black College Expo on Jan.
 29 in San Diego.

-The San Diego County Office of Education is partnering with National College Resources Foundation to bring the event and it's many opportunities for students to the region.
+The event is being organized by the National College Resources Foundation in partnership with the San Diego County Office of Education to bring opportunities for students in the region.

-The event will be from 11 a.m. to 7 p.m. at the MLK Center at Bayview Baptist Church at 6134 Pastor Timothy J. Winters St. in San Diego.
-It features on-the-spot admission and scholarships and informational seminars for students and parents. for on-the-spot college admission and scholarships for students to the region.
-Click here and here for the flyer.
+The expo will be from noon to 6 p.m. at the MLK Center at Bayview Baptist Church at 6134 Pastor Timothy J. Winters St. in San Diego.
+It features on-the-spot college admissions and scholarships as well as informational seminars for students and parents.
+Students are welcome to visit with their schools or with their parents during this time.

-Representatives from 26 historically black colleges and universities as well as community college representatives are expected to be at the expo to consult with San Diego students about their higher-education options.
+Representatives from historically black colleges and universities and other two- and four-year postsecondary options are expected to be at the expo to consult with students about their higher-education options.
+There will also be internship, career, and vocational education opportunities.

 "Our mission is to make sure students are prepared for the next stage of life after leaving our schools," said Dr. Paul Gothold, county superintendent of schools.
 "The Black College Expo is a unique opportunity for us to connect young people with options that could unlock their future success."